cprecioso/ractive-adaptor-parse/README.md

   }
 });

-// If you interact with the model, the view will change user.set( 'username', 'everybody' );
+// If you interact with the model, the view will change.
+Saving is still your responsibility. user.set( 'username', 'everybody' );
 ```